Teamoreteateo/DSA2101-Project/Code.md

     na.omit()
 ```

-Save cleaned data as new files:
+Finally, the cleaned data are saved as new files for us to reference
+later on:

 ``` r
 write.csv(taylor_album_songs, "CSV files/taylor_album_songs_cleaned.csv", row.names = FALSE)